-SECTION 8.
-NR 19.73 (1) (d) and (e) are created to read:
+SECTION 7.
+NR 19.73 (1) (d) and (e) (Note) and (2) (a) 1m. are created to read:

-NR 19.73 (1) (d) Species.
-The department shall list on the license the species authorized for rehabilitation by a basic or an advanced licensee.

-(e) Species additions.
-No person may add species to their license unless all of the following have occurred:

-1. The licensee has submitted to the department a caging report as required under s.
-NR 19.76 (2m), pictures of pens/enclosures, and documentation indicating the licensee's rehabilitation experience or knowledge with the new species.
-Experience or knowledge with the new species shall include at least 100 hours of hands-on experience gained within the previous two years and 25 of those hours may be fulfilled by participation in seminars or courses relating to the new species.
-The department may require that licensees demonstrate specific experience or knowledge of species that it determines to be sensitive or difficult to rehabilitate.

-2. The department has reviewed and approved the addition.

-3. An additional facility inspection to determine compliance with standards established under s.
-NR 19.77 has been conducted if the department has determined such an inspection is necessary.

-4. A basic licensee possesses a sponsorship agreement with an advanced licensee.
+- NR 19.73 (1) (d) Species.
+The department shall list on the license the species authorized for rehabilitation by a basic or an advanced licensee. - (e) Species additions.
+No person may have a species added to their license unless all of the following have occurred: - 1.
+The licensee has submitted to the department a caging report as required under s.
+NR 19.76 (2m), pictures of pens and enclosures, and documentation indicating the licensee's rehabilitation experience and knowledge with the new species.
+For migratory birds, experience and knowledge with the new species shall include at least 100 hours of hands-on experience gained within the previous two years and 25 of those hours may be fulfilled by participation in seminars or courses relating to the new species.
+For species which are not migratory birds, the department may establish that less experience and knowledge is needed.
+The department may require that licensees demonstrate specific experience and knowledge of species that it determines to be sensitive or difficult to rehabilitate. - 2.
+The department has reviewed and approved the addition. - 3.
+An additional facility inspection to determine compliance with standards established under s.
+NR 19.77 has been conducted if the department has determined such an inspection is necessary. - 4.
+For a basic licensee modification, the licensee possesses a sponsorship agreement with an advanced licensee.